How Does Divorce Affect Children? (Infographic)

 Mental Health Problems

-Divorce can increase the risk for mental health problems in children and teens.
+Divorce can increase the risk of mental health problems in children and teens.
 Regardless of age, gender, and culture, children of divorced parents experience increased psychological problems like depression and anxiety.

 Behavior Problems